 The lead screw is the square threaded long shaft.
-It only comes in operation during thread cutting.
-It gives automatic linear motion during thread cutting operation.
+It only comes into operation during thread cutting.
+It gives automatic linear motion during the thread-cutting process.

-During an ideal condition, it gives the motion during boring and turning operation.
+During ideal conditions, it provides motion during boring and turning operations.

 14. Feed Rod

 The feed rod helps to transfer motion from the lathe spindle to the apron assembly by the feed rod.
-There are so many gear arrangements there to transfer motion.
+There are so many gear arrangements there to transmit movement.

 Feed rods help during turning, facing, and all other operations on the lathe machine by giving motion to the carriage.